Dysmenorrhea (Painful Menstrual Periods): Causes and Treatment

 3) What is the main cause of painful periods?

-The main cause of painful periods is the release of prostaglandins, which are hormone-like substances that cause the uterus to contract and shed its lining.
+The leading cause of painful periods is the release of prostaglandins, which are hormone-like substances that cause the uterus to contract and shed its lining.
 This can result in cramping and pain during menstruation.

 4) Can I prevent dysmenorrhea?

 There is no sure way to prevent dysmenorrhea, as it is a common menstrual symptom experienced by many women.
-However, there are some steps you can take to potentially reduce the severity and frequency of menstrual cramps like maintaining a healthy lifestyle, following a balanced diet and getting regular exercise.
+However, there are some steps you can take to potentially reduce the severity and frequency of menstrual cramps, like maintaining a healthy lifestyle, following a balanced die,t and getting regular exercise.

 5) Is dysmenorrhea more common in certain age groups?